discretize/discretize-guides/fractals/silent-surf/index.md

 <Tab title="Dread Visage">
 <Grid>
 <GridItem sm="6">
 Also known as the fear attack.
 A large eye will appear over the bosses head and any Aspects that are on the platform.
-When this happens turn your character model away to avoid being struck by <Condition name="Fear"/>, <Effect name="Agony"/>, <Condition name="Blinded"/>, <Condition name="Torment"/> and being hit or 35% of your maximum health.
+When this happens turn your character model away to avoid being struck by <Condition name="Fear"/>.
 If you get hit, using a stun break or having <Boon name="Stability"/> or <Boon name="Resistance"/> will save you from running off the edge of the platform.
 </GridItem>
 <GridItem sm="6">
 <GifPlayer sourceId="silent-surf-CFMD-DV" />